serhiykobyakov/pseudo_pixel_shift/README.md

 On your PC:
 * install Python 3
+* install hugin (we only need fulla and tca_correct available in command line)
 * put scripts into filder which is in your PATH list so you can use them

 ## How it works